shakesBeardZ/neurips-2025-rebuttal/reviewer_3.md

 - **Median**: 22
 - **Range**: 25–180

-We report this in Section 3.3 and Suppl.
+We will report this in Section 3.3 and Suppl.
 Fig. S1.

 #### (iv) Auditability via metadata